 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Hand sanitizer can be a very valuable commodity for daily life or during a pandemic.
-Be ready if the supplies run low with your own DIY hand sanitizer recipe.
+Be ready with your own DIY hand sanitizer recipe if supplies run low.

 Hand sanitizer has been an amazing addition to personal hygiene routines and medical personnel.
 Portable, effective, and quick.
 It’s everything you need in a hygiene method.

 Used properly, it kills the infection-causing germs on your hands.
 A healthy dollop in your palm, rub until dry, and you are safe to go about your business.